bchiang7/v4/content/posts/Blog_8/index.md

 So that was all about this week's work.
 I learned a lot and concluded that

-> anything can be using javascript.
+> anything can be done using javascript.
 Javascript OP!!!

 ### Next Week Plan